Planes of the future could fly on sawdust or straw

 Molina-Jouve dismissed any concern that biofuel production would divert food crops at a time when commodity prices have been soaring.
 "The project will focus on non-food biomass," she said.

-The European Union plans to limit the use of crop-based biofuels in a major shift in the region's much-criticized biofuel policy, according to draft legislation seen by Reuters.
+The European Union plans to limit the use of crop-based biofuels in a major shift in the region's much-criticised biofuel policy, according to draft legislation seen by Reuters.

 Last week France said it would push for a pause in the global development of biofuels and the creation of strategic food stocks in response to the third global food price spike in four years.